 - The instrument or equipment must be stowed in accordance with FAA requirements for carriage of carry-on items.

-Avelo, at its sole discretion, will not transport carry-on items that it determines may be harmful or dangerous to Customers, Crewmembers or the aircraft, and we may accept a carry-on bag of unusual dimensions (e.g., document tube, fishing rod, tennis racket, wedding attire, etc.) so long as it safely fits in an overhead bin and the carry-on bag fee is paid.
+Avelo, at its sole discretion, will not transport carry-on items that it determines may be harmful or dangerous to Customers, Crewmembers or the aircraft.
+We may accept a carry-on bag of unusual dimensions (e.g., document tube, fishing rod, tennis racket, wedding attire, etc.) so long as it passes TSA security checkpoint guidelines and it safely fits in an overhead bin and the carry-on bag fee is paid.

 Customer’s personal item and carry-on bag must be capable of being carried on board the aircraft by one Customer without additional assistance unless the Customer requires assistance due to a disability.